visuelledata/AppReports/README.md

     then sends a message to the EventGhost (Windows automation program).
     EventGhost then runs a shell command to run the [create\_report.R](https://github.com/visuelledata/AppReports/blob/master/create_report.R)
     script.
-The report is then generated and emailed to using R.
+The report is then generated and emailed using R.